 Progressive web apps, or PWAs, are cemented into the Android ecosystem, but Apple has only recently added this functionality to their operating system.
 The latest iOS 11.3 update enables PWAs to work on Apple devices.

 But what is a progressive web app, I hear you ask?
-A PWA is an app delivered through the web, it takes advantage of modern internet technology to provide an app-like experience to visitors.
-PWAs are fast, secure and they are a truly mobile-first technology.
+A PWA is an app delivered through the web; it takes advantage of modern internet technology to provide an app-like experience to visitors.
+PWAs are fast, secure and they are a genuinely mobile-first technology.

 The differences between native apps and PWAs are that web-apps run right in the browser, they can work offline, and they can also be installed like a regular app.